 Today was quite the roller coaster for anybody who follows, or has vested interest, in Bitcoin (BTC) or any other crypto currency.
 Many people have been closely watching the upcoming hardfork for the BTC blockchain, and there has been much back and forth on both sides of the aisle.

-The proposed hardfork was nicknamed Segwit2x, which combined Segwit technology and a hardfork to 2MB (this would be an increase from the current 1MB block size that BTC miners can mine), and had many people on both sides of the aisle for whether it would ultimately be a positive or a negative for the future of BTC.
-For those of you who are unfamiliar with these terms or what goes into the making of a crytocurrency, think of it as a proposal to change the core technology of your company that could potentially create a windfall or could be said company’s downfall.
-I personally did not think it would ultimately be a negative for BTC, but people smarter than me obviously thought differently.
+The proposed nickname was Segwit2x, which combined Segwit technology and a hardfork to 2MB (this would be an increase from the current 1MB block size that BTC miners can mine), and had most debating whether it would be a positive or a negative its future.
+For those unfamiliar with these terms or what goes into making crytocurrency, think of it as a proposal to change the core technology of your company that could potentially create a windfall or could be its downfall.
+I personally didn’t think it would end up being a negative for Bitcoin, but people smarter than me obviously thought differently.

-At approximately 11:00 a.m on November 8th, Mike Belshe, BitGo CEO called off the Segwit2x hardfork via a post on the Linux Foundation, causing a huge stir in cryptocurrency and financial communities worldwide.
+At approximately 11:00 a.m on November 8th, Mike Belshe, BitGo CEO called off the Segwit2x Hardfork via a post on Linux Foundation, causing a huge stir in cryptocurrency and financial communities worldwide.

-After this went viral, we saw a wild swing in BTC price.
-On two of the popular and respected BTC platforms, Coinbase and Bitfinex, we immediately saw prices as high as ~$7,840 (per coin) and ~$7,900 (per coin) respectively.
-This was up from ~$7,400 from the day before.
-These prices shot up in less than an hour, but immediately came “crashing back down” to as low as $7,172 (per Coinbase platform) within three hours.
-As of now the price of BTC this evening sits at ~$7,350.
-And if you are wondering why there is an approximation by these numbers just pull up a BTC price chart and see how rapidly it fluctuates literally every few seconds.
+After this went viral, a wild swing in BTC price occurred.
+On two popular and respected industry platforms, Coinbase and Bitfinex, immediately prices went as high as ~$7,840 (per coin) and ~$7,900 (per coin) respectively, up from ~$7,400 the day before.
+These prices shot up in less than an hour, but immediately came “crashing back down” to as low as $7,172 (per Coinbase) within three hours.
+As of this evening it sits at ~$7,350 and for those wondering why there is an approximation by these numbers, just pull up a chart and see how rapidly it fluctuates every few seconds.

-This brings me to my next point, today’s extreme volatility ended up being much to-do about nothing.
-But if you were long or short on BTC then you likely had a heart attack (or two) during this episode.
-Like every tradable commodity, there is of course going to be up and down swings that you have to weather.
-BTC definitely takes those swings to a level that we have rarely seen before.
-If you are not prepared to see that ticker violently swing up and down and be completely fine with that, then maybe some 30 year mutual funds are the way to go for you.
-If you are a savvy trader then the volatility of BTC is right up your alley and there is ample money to be made with these every hour swings.
+This brings us to our next point, today’s extreme volatility ended up being much ado about nothing.
+Although, anyone long or short on BTC likely had a heart attack (or two) during this episode.
+Like every tradable commodity, there is of course going to be up and down swings to weather, this alt coin definitely taking those swings to a level rarely seen before.